Darkbeldin/xcp-ng-org/docs/guides.md

 If your system supports guest distributions that have not updated their binaries with non-revoked signatures, we recommend you follow the instructions in [Installing an Archived UEFI DBX](#installing-an-archived-uefi-dbx).

 If necessary for your use case you may omit the dbx entirely.
-Note that this basically renders secure boot useless from a security perspective until the `dbx` is installed later by the host administrator or through an update to the guest VM (Windows installs its own `dbx`).
+Note that this basically renders secure boot useless from a security perspective until the `dbx` is installed later by the host administrator or by the OS itself (for example, some versions of MS Windows can install their own `dbx` as part of a security update, and recent installers - Windows 11?
+Windows Server 2022? - might do the same).
 This may be done by using the following command:

 ```
 # Download and install PK/KEK/db certificates, omit the dbx